 Each institution is encouraged to develop guidelines for the proper surgical prophylaxis.

-Principles of appropriate antibiotic therapy in surgery
+Principles for appropriate antibiotic therapy in surgery

 The source of infection should always be identified and controlled as soon as possible.